 Horse Cave is a very small city located in the state of Kentucky.
 With a population of 2,258 people and just one neighborhood, Horse Cave is the 184th largest community in Kentucky.

-Because occupations involving physical labor dominate the local economy, Horse Cave is generally considered to be a blue-collar town.
-45.63% of the Horse Cave workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Horse Cave is a blue-collar town, with 45.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Horse Cave is a city of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Horse Cave who work in office and administrative support (12.85%), healthcare (7.97%), and sales jobs (7.84%).

 The per capita income in Horse Cave in 2022 was $25,472, which is middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $101,888 for a family of four.
 However, Horse Cave contains both very wealthy and poor people as well.